Diegomoro415/mildew_detection/README.md

 - Deployed an ML model with optimal hyperparameters, achieving a prediction accuracy of 97%.
 - Enabled users to upload cherry leaf images for instant evaluation through an uploader widget.
 - Displayed uploaded images with prediction statements, indicating the presence of powdery mildew and associated probabilities.

+### **Model Architecture and Hyperparameters**

+To fulfill the requirement of predicting leaf health with 97% accuracy, the model was meticulously designed and fine-tuned.
+The chosen architecture and hyperparameters were driven by the following considerations:

+- #### **Model Architecture**

+  - Input Layer: 1
+  - Hidden Layers: 3 (2 ConvLayer, 1 FullyConnected)
+  - Output Layer: 1

+- #### **Hyperparameter Choices**

+  1. **Layers:** The model comprises carefully structured layers to capture complex patterns in leaf images.
+  2. **Number of Neurons:** Determined through trial and error to achieve the desired predictive performance.
+  3. **Kernel Size:** Optimized for efficient feature extraction in ConvLayers.
+  4. **Activation Function:** Utilized non-sigmoid activation functions for enhanced model expressiveness.
+  5. **Output:** Configured to provide a binary classification result (healthy or infected).
+  6. **Dropout:** Incorporated to prevent overfitting and enhance generalization.

+- ### **Model Performance and Efficiency**

+    The model not only meets the accuracy target but also aligns with additional business goals:

+  - **Prediction on New Dataset:** The model demonstrates robustness in predicting leaf health on new datasets.
+  - **Resource Efficiency:** Engineered to save company time, resources, and money by automating a previously manual process.
+  - **Computational Efficiency:** Designed to utilize minimal computational power while delivering accurate predictions.

 **Business Requirement 3:**
 > The client wants to obtain a report from ML predictions on new leaves.